The Origins of All 30 NBA Team Names

 The Pistons trace their roots to Fort Wayne, Indiana, where they were known as the Zollner Pistons.
 What's a Zollner Piston?
 A piston manufactured by then-team owner Fred Zollner, who named the club after his personal business.
 When the team moved to Detroit in 1957, Zollner dropped his name from the nickname but retained Pistons.
 The name was fitting for the Motor City.

 Golden State Warriors

 The Houston Rockets originally called San Diego home.
 Rockets was chosen via a name-the-team contest and was a reference to the city's theme, "A City In Motion."
-Liquid-fuel Atlas rockets were also being manufactured in San Diego.
+Liquid-fueled Atlas rockets were also being manufactured in San Diego.
 When the team moved to Houston in 1971, it made perfectly good sense to keep the name, as Houston was home to a NASA space center.

 According to Michael Leo Donovan's book on team nicknames, Yankees to Fighting Irish: What's Behind Your Favorite Team's Name, the Pacers' nickname was decided upon in 1967 by the team's original investors, including attorney Richard Tinkham.
 The nickname is a reference to Indiana's rich harness and auto racing history.
 Pacing describes one of the main gaits for harness racing, while pace cars are used for auto races, such as the Indianapolis 500.